Useful Philosophy Resources

 Stuff for Philosophy Graduate Students, Current and Prospective

-• An outline of advice - a compilation from many sources with a liberal dose of my own opinions - for graduate students navigating the pragmatic and professional side of graduate school in philosophy.
+• An overview--a compilation of thoughts and advice pieced together from many sources and spiced up with a dose of my own opinions--for graduate students navigating the pragmatic and professional side of graduate school in philosophy.

 • The Philosopher's Cocoon: A safe and supportive forum for early-career philosophers.